nicebread/Empra1/README.md

 *Note: The material will (initially) be a crude mixture of German and English.
 Your mileage may vary.*

+## Formatting options for Quarto slides with the theme

+-

 ## Compilation / dependencies